romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When configuring a CodeQL workflow, how can a developer specify which programming languages to analyze using a language matrix?
+Q: When configuring a CodeQL workflow, how can a developer specify which programming languages to analyze using a language matrix?
 <details><summary>Show the answer</summary><p>

 - **Using a strategy matrix within the workflow file to define the set of languages for CodeQL to analyze**